Occupational safety and health: Beginnings

 Written works on occupational diseases began to appear by the end of the 15th century, when demand for gold and silver was rising due to the increase in trade and iron, copper, and lead were also in demand from the nascent firearms market.
 Deeper mining became common as a consequence.
 In 1473, Ulrich Ellenbog, a German physician, wrote a short treatise On the Poisonous Wicked Fumes and Smokes, focused on coal, nitric acid, lead, and mercury fumes encountered by metal workers and goldsmiths.
 In 1587, Paracelsus (1493–1541) published the first work on the mine and smelter workers diseases.
 In it, he gave accounts of miners' "lung sickness".
-In 1526, Georgius Agricola's (1494–1553) De re metallica, a treaty on metallurgy, described accidents and diseases prevalent among miners and recommended practices to prevent them.
+In 1526, Georgius Agricola's (1494–1553) De re metallica, a treatise on metallurgy, described accidents and diseases prevalent among miners and recommended practices to prevent them.
 Like Paracelsus, Agricola mentioned the dust that "eats away the lungs, and implants consumption."

 The seeds of state intervention to correct social ills were sown during the reign of Elizabeth I by the Poor Laws, which originated in attempts to alleviate hardship arising from widespread poverty.
 While they were perhaps more to do with a need to contain unrest than morally motivated, they were significant in transferring responsibility for helping the needy from private hands to the state.

 In 1713, Bernardino Ramazzini (1633–1714), often described as the father of occupational medicine and a precursor to occupational health, published his De morbis artificum diatriba (Dissertation on Workers' Diseases), which outlined the health hazards of chemicals, dust, metals, repetitive or violent motions, odd postures, and other disease-causative agents encountered by workers in more than fifty occupations.
 It was the first broad-ranging presentation of occupational diseases.

 Percivall Pott (1714–1788), an English surgeon, described cancer in chimney sweeps (chimney sweeps' carcinoma), the first recognition of an occupational cancer in history.